Marie Sophie Hingst: Der Spiegel outing

 Suspicions were raised about Hingst's blog posts by readers, who noticed "inconsistencies" in her claims.
 In 2018, the historian Gabriele Bergner, working alongside a lawyer, an archivist, and a genealogist, examined the details of Hingst's blog posts with other researchers.
 That December, Bergner contacted Der Spiegel journalist Martin Doerry with her impression that Hingst was misrepresenting her background.
 Doerry, whose grandmother Lilli Jahn had herself been murdered at Auschwitz, was sought for his experience in this area; he had helped expose Wolfgang Seibert, a leader in Pinneberg's local Jewish community, as the perpetrator of a similar fraud the year before.
 Research by Bergner, Doerry, and archivists from the Stadtarchiv Stralsund throughout the first half of 2019 led to the conclusion that Hingst's claims of descent from Holocaust survivors were fraudulent.

 In June 2019, Doerry published "The Historian Who Invented 22 Holocaust Victims", an exposé of Hingst's claims, on Der Spiegel's website in German and English.
 The story presented research that indicated that Hingst had falsified her Jewish background, medical work in India, and sex education outreach to refugees in Germany.
-The Der Spiegel piece was picked up by other news outlets across the German-speaking countries of Europe; Der Tagesspiegel compared her to Russian-American con artist Anna Delvey.
+The Der Spiegel piece was picked up by other news outlets across the German-speaking countries of Europe; Der Tagesspiegel compared her to Russian-German con artist Anna Sorokin (AKA "Anna Delvey").
 Neue Zürcher Zeitung discussed the implications of the case for editorial reliability, noting that Hingst had been published in Die Zeit and referencing that Der Spiegel had themselves been taken in by the fraudulent journalist Claas Relotius the preceding year.

 Hingst took down her blog and retained legal counsel, who made a statement to the press that Read On, My Dear, Read On "claimed a significant degree of artistic freedom".
 In a statement to Trinity's student newspaper The University Times, she "strongly den[ied] all accusations" by Der Spiegel and said she had "never falsified anything".
 Die Zeit retracted her article; other organizations that had granted her platforms, such as Südwestrundfunk and Deutschlandfunk Nova, similarly retracted support for her.
 She was stripped of her Goldenen Blogger prize.
 A German Wikipedia article was created, describing Hingst as a "blogger and fraudster".

 After Doerry's piece was published in Der Spiegel, Derek Scally of The Irish Times interviewed Hingst, intending to publish an article on her.
 Scally found Hingst emotionally distressed and struggling to handle the negative attention placed upon her by the international coverage of her fraud.
 He described her as "agitated and wounded, yet intelligent and even humorous"; she expressed her deep distress at the Der Spiegel article, describing herself as feeling "skinned alive", and continued to hold to the background and accomplishments she had presented on her blog despite the evidence to the contrary.
 Scally informed his employers and Doerry that he was uncomfortable writing about Hingst for The Irish Times; he feared further publications would jeopardize her mental health, and worried he might be the last person to see her alive.